global-121/121-platform/services/PA-accounts-service/README.md

 - In either case, copy the value of the Token-attribute from the output.
 - Click 'Authorize' (top-right) and fill in `Bearer <copied token>`
 - This will now give you access to all hitherto forbidden API-calls.
 - NOTE: for ease of development, if not logged in, it will take the default-user.
-So you do need to create this default user with email test@test.nl, but the Authorize part is not necessary any more.
+So you do need to create this default user with email `test@example.org`, but the Authorize part is not necessary any more.
 Otherwise you would need to repeat the Authorize-setup after each refresh of Swagger, i.e. after each code change.

 ## Other relevant NPM scripts